-Machine tools such as lathes unlocked high precision for larger parts.
-It resulted in the creation of inventions such as the steam engine, ultimately enabling the industrial revolution.
-Metal 3D printers might become the ultimate machine tool, with far greater automation, operational flexibility, and ability to produce complex geometry than the past.
-Additive manufacturing can serve as an abstraction layer for manufacturing, so design engineers spend less time thinking about manufacturing.
-Fast, reliable, and cost effective metal AM will allow for iteration in production, localized production, and more sophisticated parts.
-By printing metals like plastics, many issues of existing metal AM processes can be avoided.
+The development of machine tools such as lathes have allowed for the production of large, high precision metal parts.
+The advent of machine tools were instrumental in the invention of the steam engine, textile mills, and other machines, birthing the industrial revolution.
+With greater automation potential, operational flexibility, and ability to produce complex geometries, metal 3D printers can become the ultimate machine tool.
+Additive manufacturing (AM) can serve as an abstraction layer in the manufacturing process, so engineers can spend less time thinking about manufacturability.
+Fast, reliable, and cost-effective metal AM will allow for iteration in production, localize production, and allow for more sophisticated parts.
+By printing pure metal wire, many issues of existing metal AM processes can be avoided.

 Significance of machine tooling

 A machine tool is a machine that helps build machines and products- making them an important underlying part of any industrial society and key to the industrial capacity of a nation.
 To honor the history of machine tooling, Vuecason is named after Jacques de Vaucanson, inventor of the all-metal lathe in 1751.
 Prior to Vaucanson's lathe, all-metal lathes were primarily used for watchmaking.
 Watchmaking lathes were too small to make the large parts necessary for larger metal lathes and wooden lathes were unable to provide the precision required .
 Vaucanson’s large, all-metal lathe enabled the creation of large, high precision metal parts which fueled the 19th century industrial revolution.
 Without the lathe, James Watt's steam engine wouldn't exist nor would (insert other prolific invention).
 Vaucanson made it possible to manufacture large, precision metal parts; however, for an engineer, the ability to manufacture is not the only constraint.
 Currently, most part designs are constrained by cost effective manufacturing raising the fundamental questions: